protocolbuffers/protobuf/docs/csharp/proto2.md

 ### Reflection

-Reflection APIs have been included to access the new portions of the library.
+Reflection APIs have been extended to enable accessing the new proto2 portions of the library and generated code.

  * FieldDescriptor.Extension
     * Gets the extension identifier behind an extension field, allowing it to be added to an ExtensionRegistry